-When selecting a high electric setting on the space or water heater, the control panel may automatically step down the other whale space/water heater to a lower electric setting or turn off if at risk of exceeding 16A.
-The last heater selected has AC mains supply.
+For dual Heat Control Panel variants, when selecting a high electric setting on the space or water heater, the control panel may automatically step down the other Heat Control Panel to a lower electric setting or turn off if at risk of exceeding 16A.
+The last heater selected has AC mains priority.